Glen Harrow Gardens:

 |Grants Picnic Ground||Nestled in Sherbrooke Forest, Kallista, 40 kilometres east of Melbourne, this is a top spot to take visitors, especially when kids are involved, where friendly parrots and rosellas eat from your hand.
 There are plenty of picnic tables and free barbecues.
 Click here for more details including how to get there.|

-Price entry gives you 2 hours on the courses.
-You can do as many courses as you can during that time slot.
-If you do not feel going on a higher level, you are allowed to do the same course again during the 2 hours.
+Spectators are free of charge.
+Price entry gives you 2 hours on the courses including training.
+You can do as many tree top courses as you can during that time slot.
+If you do not feel like climbing on a higher level, you are welcome to climb the same or lower courses again.
+Prices valid till 30th of June 2016.

-for more informations, please check the prices page.
+For more information, please check the prices page.

 F.A.Q on Glen Harrow Park